AryanGold/AryanGold.github.io/WhencastWeb/README.md

 ### Test in Office 365 Online
 1. Download the Manifest file: https://aryangold.github.io/WhencastWeb/Whencast.xml
-2. Open it in the Office 365 Online, download Excel and create a document.
+2. Open Office 365 Online Excel, and create a document.
 3. You should upload the Manifest into a document, menu: Insert -> Office Add-ins -> Upload My Add-in, and choose “Save Manifest file”.
 4. As a result, the Add-in will be inserted into a document and window of Whencast embed code will appear on the screen.

 ### Test in Office Desktop
 1. Download the Manifest file: https://aryangold.github.io/WhencastWeb/Whencast.xml
-2. You should use the Sideload mechanism to download the Manifest file into the Office Desktop.
+2. You should use the Sideload mechanism to load the Manifest file into the Office Desktop.
 For more detailed information see: https://dev.office.com/docs/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins